GrailFinder/gf-lt/char-specific-context.md

 alternative approach to the tag string would be to have a judge agent to determine after each message what characters should hae access to it. but it means to make an additional call to llm after each msg.

+need to update character card loader to support multiple characters